Romain7426/Mouton1-anime/README.md

 Basically, we do not care about [intellectual property](https://en.wikipedia.org/wiki/Intellectual_property).
 You can do whatever you like with anything in that project.

-However, as it seems that backward copyrighting could exist, therefore we did not release it in [public domain](https://en.wikipedia.org/wiki/Public_domain), instead we have a license to prevent that case - for uninteresting law related stuffs, please see [COPYING](COPYING) (it's an [ISC license](https://en.wikipedia.org/wiki/ISC_license), the most liberal license we found out: do whatever you like with it, as long as you do not prevent ourselves or others to use it).
+However, as it seems that backward copyrighting could exist, therefore we did not release it in [public domain](https://en.wikipedia.org/wiki/Public_domain), instead we have a license to prevent that degenerated case.
+For uninteresting law related stuffs, please see [COPYING](COPYING) (it's an [ISC license](https://en.wikipedia.org/wiki/ISC_license), the most liberal license we found out: do whatever you like with it, as long as you do not prevent ourselves or others to use it).

 Nous ne portons aucun intérêt à la [propriété intellectuelle](https://en.wikipedia.org/wiki/Propri%C3%A9t%C3%A9_intellectuelle) du présent programme (ni en général, sauf pour en étudier les principes et exprimer que nous désapprouvons ces principes et la [propriété intellectuelle](https://en.wikipedia.org/wiki/Propri%C3%A9t%C3%A9_intellectuelle) en général).
 Vous pouvez faire ce que il vous plaît avec ce programe.